School breakfast club: Benefits

+By location

+Canada

+School breakfast programmes in Canada are supported by the Breakfast Club of Canada.

+United Kingdom

+The UK government operates a national school breakfast programme (NSBP) for schools in deprived areas, although this is scheduled to end in July 2026.
+Schools which take part in the programme receive a 75% subsidy for the food and delivery costs of the club, and they are required to contribute 25% of costs themselves.
+Government requirements state that all pupils in participating schools must be offered breakfast supplies at no cost to them or their parents.
+A replacement breakfast club programme is to be introduced from September 2026.
+Guidance, funding and general support for running breakfast clubs in the United Kingdom are also available from a number of sources, including from County Councils, the charity Magic Breakfast, and the food companies Greggs, Kellogg's and General Mills.

-A 2016 report, funded by the Education Endowment Foundation and the Department for Education, based on research by the National Children's Bureau and the Institute for Fiscal Studies, found that free school breakfast clubs can boost children's educational attainment by as much as two months.
+A 2016 report funded by the Education Endowment Foundation and the Department for Education, based on research by the National Children's Bureau and the Institute for Fiscal Studies, found that free school breakfast clubs can boost children's educational attainment by as much as two months.
 The study found the benefits arose not just from the eating of a nutritious breakfast, but from also from attending the club itself.

+United States

 In the financial year 2018, the balanced breakfast programme for school children in the United States, which by this point was managed by the United States Department of Agriculture, had expanded to 2.4 million children.
 Approximately 14.7 million students received free or reduced-price breakfasts in FY 2018 and 2019.
 These numbers were a significant increase from financial year 1989, when 3.8 million students received free or reduced price breakfasts on a given school day, and a total of 658 million school breakfasts were served.
-Federal spending on the school breakfast programme in the United States also increased three percent in financial year 2019 compared to the previous fiscal year.
+Federal spending on the school breakfast programme in the United States also increased by three percent in financial year 2019 compared to the previous fiscal year.